-I have determined that the Form A disclosure information previously submitted is current and accurate, and all forms are hereby incorporated by reference in this bid.
-Any necessary additional forms or amendments to previously submitted forms are attached to this bid. - (Bidding Company) - Name of Authorized Repre esentative (type or print) Title of Authorized Representative (type or print) Date
+ac I have determined that the Form A disclosure information previously submitted is current and accurate, and all forms are hereby incorporated by reference in this bid.
+Any necessary additional forms or amendments to previously submitted forms are attached to this bid. - (Bidding Company) - Name of Authorized Repre esentative (type or print) Title of Authorized Repre esentative (type or print) Signature of Author prized Representative Date